Rioflan/bred-mobile-app/README.md

 # Steps to follow

+## Apple Developer Account

+Since you want your project running on iOS, you must have a MAc and and developer account to get the certificates to sign your code before deploying it.

+In the Apple Dev Center

+* Declare your app

+* Create two certificates :

+  * Development : *iOS App Development* type

+  * Production : *App Store and Ad Hoc* type

+* Declare your App Id

+* Declare all the phone UDID on which you may want to install for testing through AdHoc Distribution

+* Create three provisioning profiles :

+  * Dev Profile

+  * AdHoc Distribution Profile

+  * App Store Distribution Profile

 ## Installing dependencies

 You will need Node, Watchman, the React Native command line interface, and Xcode.